regbake/adobe-project/README.md

 # Comments

-The {once: true} parameter for the .addEventListener is not supported in Safari.
+The {once: true} parameter for the .addEventListener is not supported in Safari. --> This is a failing test.

 # Future work